junxit/us-congress-bills-113/bill.md

   >   - **(7)** not later than October 30 of each year, submit to Congress an annual report on—
   >     - **(A)** the progress and efforts to improve the suspension and debarment system;
   >     - **(B)** member agencies’ active participation in the Interagency Committee's work; and
-  >     - **(C)** a summary of each agency's activities and accomplishments in the Governmentwide suspension and debarment system, including the total number of referrals, timeliness of case disposition, and breakdown of discretionary and nondiscretionary cases.
+  >     - **(C)** a summary of each agency's activities and accomplishments in the Governmentwide suspension and debarment system, including the total number of referrals, timeliness of case disposition, and breakdown of discretionary and nondiscretionary cases.; and
+  >     - **(D)** The number and summary of agency head determinations, if any, that allowed a suspended or debarred contractor, grantee, or other recipient of Federal financial assistance to receive new Federal funds.
   > - **(d)** *Definition* In this section, the term contingency operation has the meaning given that term in section 101(a)(13) of title 10.

 - **(b)** *Conforming repeal of superseded provision* Section 873 of Public Law 110–417 (31 U.S.C.
 6101 note) is hereby repealed.
 The table of contents contained in section 2 of Public Law 110–417, and at the beginning of title VIII of such public law, is amended by striking the item relating to section 873.